-Respite care is a form of out-of-home care used to provide short-term accommodation for children and young people, where the intention is always that the child or young person will return to their usual home after a short period.
+Respite care is a form of out-of-home care that provides short-term accommodation for children before they return to their usual home.

 Respite care provides temporary care for a child whose parents may be unwell or unable to care for them.
 In other cases, respite care is used to help support the birth family to stop the child entering into full-time or out-of-home care.